How to Wash Toyota Supra Undercarriage After Winter Driving: Step-by-Step Guide

 4 Inspect for rust or damage

-5 Confirm integrity of suspension system
+5 Confirm suspension system integrity

 Inspect Hidden Crevices